material-components/material-components-android/docs/components/Snackbar.md

 </style>
 ```

-or in code (affects only this snackbar):
+Set style attributes in code, which only affects this snackbar:

 ```kt
 Snackbar.make(contextView, "Text label", Snackbar.LENGTH_LONG)